MicrosoftDocs/dynamics365-guidance/guidance/business-processes/hire-to-retire-overview.md

 - **Skills and competencies**

   In many organizations, especially service-based organizations, the ability to track and schedule resources based on skills and other competencies such as certifications, tests, and more is critical in the sales, production, and delivery processes.
-Dynamics 365 Human Resources includes robust capabilities including employee self-service to maintain information with integration to other applications such as Project Operations for services, Supply Chain Management for production, and Customer Service and Sales for daily operations.
+Dynamics 365 Human Resources includes robust capabilities such as employee self-service to maintain information with integration with other applications, such as Project Operations for services, Supply Chain Management for production, and Customer Service and Sales for daily operations.

 - **Leave and absence management**

-  Dynamics 365 Human Resources allow employees to easily view time-off balances and submit leave requests via Microsoft Teams with integration into Outlook, and Viva Insights to make the process seamless and keep your workers productive.
+  In Dynamics 365 Human Resources, employees can easily view time-off balances and submit leave requests in Microsoft Teams with integration to Outlook. integration with Viva Insights makes the process seamless and keeps your workers productive.

 - **Payroll integration APIs**